 - Still lacking some basic features

 On the other hand, the App has the PBR representation function or correct materials that give a realistic finish to each sculpture.
-Also, you can save your works in OBJ, STL, and glTF formats.
+Also, you can save your work in OBJ, STL, and glTF formats.

 Nomad: Advantages and disadvantages